jurihock/voicesmith/PLAYGROUND.md

 - `pitch` in semitones
 - `timbre` in semitones

-The value range is also specified in the same `.kt` file.
-In the default setting, a change to any parameter triggers the `TestAudioPlugin::set` callback in the `C++` domain.
+The parameter value range is also specified in the same `.kt` file.
+In default case, a change to any parameter triggers the `TestAudioPlugin::set` callback in the `C++` domain.
 The parameter names and values are passed as a string.

+The audio plugin preferences are managed by the `Preferences.kt`. `AudioFeatures.kt` provides system defaults like `samplesrate` and `blocksize`.